 An International History of Heraldry and Its Contemporary Uses

-Although the text maybe small to read for some it is easy to comprehend and is chocked full of information as well as a ton of illustrations.
+Although the text may be small to read for some it is easy to comprehend and is chocked full of information as well as a ton of illustrations.

 It starts with the explanation that these arms were used to help distinguish between warriors during battle.

 There is also a useful glossary at the back so that if you do get stuck with the wording then you can then refer to the back to help you.

-Please note: This book is identical to the The Complete Book of Heraldry that was published ten years earlier in 2003.
+Please note: This book is identical to The Complete Book of Heraldry that was published ten years earlier in 2003.

 Heraldry: Understanding Signs and Symbols